-No Title of activity Description of activity Target group 1 Development of training curriculum for youth workers [Org. name] will be responsible for developing a 5-day (30 hour) training curriculum for youth workers, on human rights education focused on gender rights and equality issues, with the aim of building their skills to promote an awareness of gender equality among the young people they work with.
+Activi ty No. Title of activity Description of activity Number of times activity repeated Implementing organisation Target group 1 Development of training curriculum for youth workers [Org. name] will be responsible for developing a 5-day (30 hour) training curriculum for youth workers, on human rights education focused on gender rights and equality issues, with the aim of building their skills to promote an awareness of gender equality among the young people they work with.
 The curriculum will include sessions on current gender equality issues in Greece (including pay gap, lack of gender balance in politics, domestic violence), women's rights, LBGTQI rights as well as sessions on project management.
-The curriculum will use informal, interactive training methodologies including group work, creative workshops, and roleplay simulations Youth workers, young people 2 A 5-day (30 hour) training workshop for youth 20 youth

-Training workshop for youth workers workers, on human rights education focused on gender rights and equality issues, will be held in Athens.
+The curriculum will use informal, interactive training methodologies including group work, creative workshops, and roleplay simulations Youth workers, young people 2 Training workshop for youth workers A 5-day (30 hour) training workshop for youth workers, on human rights education focused on gender rights and equality issues, will be 20youthworkers(10from Athens, 4

+held in Athens.
 20 youth workers who are already active in youth groups in their respective cities will attend the training (their travel, accommodation and catering costs will be fully covered).
 The workshop will be taught by XXXX who have great experience in conducting training relating to gender issues, using the methodology developed in Activity 1.
-By the end of the workshop, participants will be equipped conduct training/awareness raising activities for the young people they work with in their respective cities. workers (10 from Athens, 4 from Thessaloniki, 2 from Alexandroupoli, 2 from Patra and 2 from Herakion), young people 3 Training workshops for young people Etc
+By the end of the workshop, participants will be equipped conduct training/awareness raising activities for the young people they work with in their respective cities. from Thessaloniki, 2 from Alexandroupoli, 2 from Patra and 2 from Herakion), young people

+work with in their respective cities.

+3 Training workshops for young people Etc